eclipse/repairnator/doc/main-classes.md

 ### Fault localization mode

 Repairnator also features a fault localization mode.
-In this mode, Travis CI builds are analyzed, and the identified suspicious lines are pushed as a PR review/suggestions to the original PR.
+In this mode, a git repository is analyzed, and the identified suspicious lines are pushed as a PR review/suggestions to the original PR.

+Note: the personal access token **MUST** have the scope **public_repo** to be able to create pull request reviews.

 The example below shows the usage of this mode: